logicchains/levgen-benchmarks/README.md

 For best performance:
 The Rust benchmark is compiled with --opt-level=3,
-DMD with -release -O -noboundscheck,
+DMD with -release -O -noboundscheck -inline,
 GHC with -O3 -funbox-strict-fields and the rest with -O3.